 Let us take a look at a great example of open source software or Wikipedia.
 Many, many people work on these projects without pay because they are passionate about this or just want to solve a problem with it/by it.

-Many of the greatest inventions throughout history happened not because of their desire for a money reward, but because they wanted to solve a problem: Da Vinci, the Wright Brothers, and so many, many more.
+Many of the greatest inventions throughout history happened not because of their desire for a money reward, but because they wanted to solve a problem: Nicola Tesla, Da Vinci, the Wright Brothers, Isaac Newton, and so many, many more.
 Whether or not there is a monetary reward will not change that drive in humans.
-As a matter of fact, a RBE will enable that desire to solve problems and increase it many times, due to resource access and having their basic needs met.
+As a matter of fact, a RBE will enable that desire to solve problems and increase it many times, due to a significant increase in resource access while also having their basic needs met.

 Public Recognition and Leadership Responsibility

 This will also be a byproduct of the needed social changes.
 Instead of socially venerating soldiers, sports stars, actors, and other celebrities, and having them on TV, when Nobel Prizes only being granted once each year.
 This would change to be the opposite situation.
 Social awareness and celebrating of brilliance, scientific discoveries, conservation of the environment, and making life better for all is what will matter in this new world and not violence, aggression, competitiveness, and destruction.
 Perhaps sports will have smaller events and have their big event be the Olympic games every 4 years and we will have many yearly awards ceremonies and celebrations of the various technical professions – like the Academy Awards for Horticulture.

 Weekly announcements about identified problems, different potential solutions, and the people that made them, and how they made them.
 That person which came up with an algorithm which increases swarm drone path efficiency would be on the news and not the most recent football touchdown.
 Statues will be made of scientists, engineers, conservationists, and peacemakers and they will have a hall of fame.
 Serial dramas may be made of them and their path to innovation.